 Senate Bill 744: Maintaining Oregon’s Stringent Graduation Requirements

-Senate Bill 744 is a new law in Oregon related to the requirements to earn a diploma.
-At the heart of the law, SB 744 sets in motion a statewide process to review Oregon’s graduation requirements and make recommendations that best meet the needs of all learners to achieve the knowledge and skills identified by our businesses, community members, colleges, and universities as critical to success after high school.
-Part of those requirements include how students demonstrate essential skills, like reading, writing and math in order to earn a diploma.
-SB 744 places a temporary pause on requiring students to test in these subject areas, while maintaining Oregon’s challenging course and credit requirements required for graduation.
+Senate Bill 744 is a law passed by the Oregon Legislature in 2021 related to the requirements to earn a diploma.
+At the heart of the law, SB 744 set in motion a statewide process to engage with community partners to review Oregon’s graduation requirements, review other state graduation requirements, and make recommendations that best meet the needs of all learners to achieve the knowledge and skills identified by our businesses, community members, colleges, and universities as critical to success after high school.
+Part of those requirements include how students demonstrate essential skills, like reading, writing and math, in order to earn a diploma.
+SB 744 places a temporary pause on requiring students to use a state-approved test to demonstrate proficiency in these subject areas through the 2023-24 school year.

 Monthly SB 744 Implementation Status Reports